jarikomppa/shadertoolkit/README.md

 The demos require glm and sdl2.
 The headers themselves don't really care, although there may be some win32 stuff there (which is not exactly essential).

+The headers are largely independent, so if all you need is a shader loader, just grab that.